 He’s one of the most offensive preachers in the world.
 His message sparks controversy everywhere he goes.
 Yet he packs out football stadiums and leads one of America’s largest churches.
 So who is this preacher?
 An extremist?
 A militant?
 A raving mad man?
 Nop…he’s Joel Osteen.
 He is THE most positive preacher on the planet.
 And that’s what offends so many people…his positivity.

 Truth is, we live in an incredibly cynical culture.
-It’s all too easy to get caught up in the cultural wave of hatred, sarcasm and negativism.
+It’s all too easy to get caught up in the trends of sniping, sarcasm and negativism.
 On a personal level, I know myself only too well.
 You see, I’m a natural introvert whose default inclination leans more towards pessimism than optimism.
 While there can be strengths in this, there are also huge weaknesses too.
 So for people like me, it does us no good to spend all our time around others who are just like us.
 That’s exactly why we need people like Joel Osteen in our lives, who graciously challenge us not to completely pander to negative vibes.

 God never intended His Church to just go along with the tide of cynical culture.
 We’re meant to be counter cultural.
 That’s why Paul said in Romans 12: 2 ‘Don’t conform to the pattern of this world but be transformed by the renewing of your mind‘.
 It’s only when we grasp this that we’ll truly become an alternative that makes a real difference.